abhirathod95/travel-blog/src/blog/travel/2019-10-01/Portugal.md

 ![test](../../../images/Portugal/Lisbon_2.jpg)

 If you ever come across a sign pointing towards a Miradouro in the **Alfama district**, take the time to follow it.
 The path usually will lead to an impressive lookout of the hilly city.
 My favorite was **Miradoura de Santa Luzia** right at sunset.
 A band was playing jazz music to fill the air as the sun reflected rays off of the orange rooftops so characteristic of Lisbon.
 The moment was just so classic of a European vacation.
 Nearby, there's a well known wine spot called Porto do Sol which is great place to order a bottle and watch the sun set.
 There's also a famous drink called **ginza** sold all over the Alfama district to try!

+Dining at any of the small restaurants at every corner of Alfama district is never a bad idea.
+On certain nights, you'll even be able to hear the music, **fado,** without having to pay for a very touristy show.
+Fado is supposed to have a very melancholic tone and used to have lyrics filled with lines of longing and sad stories.

 ```grid|2|
 ![test](../../../images/Portugal/Lisbon_18.jpg)